ThomastheTank00/De-Encryptors/README.txt

 intializes decrypted variable and takes the message and key inputs of the function and runs them through the CryptoJS to decrypt takes the decrypted variable and put it back into narmal characters through the use of the .toString() and assigns it to the destr variable returns variable enstr

+AtBash
+function atBash(inputString)
+Loops through the input string checking whether or not it is a capital letter or not inversing the character in the alphabet ao a becomes z and z becomes a returning a string.

+ROT Cipher
+ROT(inputString)
+Takes a string input and moves each character up x times through the alphabet depending on the number of rot given by the user.